Nkoranza shooting

-On May 17, 2022, one person was shot and killed by the security personnel in Nkoranza, in the Bono East Region of Ghana and nine others were injured when the youth in the area went on rampage and attacked the Municipal Police headquarters.
+On 17 May 2022, one person was shot and killed by the security personnel in Nkoranza, in the Bono East Region of Ghana, and nine others were injured when the youth in the area went on rampage and attacked the Municipal Police headquarters.

 Incident

-The incident was triggered by the alleged killing of Albert Donkor, a 28 year old trader by the police whilst in custody.
+The incident was triggered by the alleged killing of Albert Donkor, a 28-year-old trader by the police whilst in custody.
 On 25 April 2022, Albert Donkor was arrested in Kasadjan at his mother's house.
 It was claimed by the Nkoranza Municipal Police Command that he was an armed robber who died during exchange of firearms with them.
-His family later refuted the claims and said the police picked him up from home into their custody where he passed away.
+His family later refuted the claims and said the police picked him up from home into their custody, where he died.
 Oliver Barker-Vormawor claimed the mother of Albert Donkor visited him and saw him writing his statement and was shot two hours after she left.
 He said the police intentionally took Albert Donkor in their vehicle and shot him to death.
 He allegedly said Albert Donkor witnessed police officers committing a robbery and went to report to the police which caused his death.
 The youth in the community wore red armbands, blocked some roads, threw stones, clubs, torched used car tyres and destroyed properties whilst the police fired live rubber bullets and warning shots.
 The youth destroyed the Nkoranza District Police Station.